dan-elias/dockash/README.rst

 Dockash
 =======

-Progrms (collectively) requiring only Docker and Bash
+Programs (collectively) requiring only Docker and Bash

 This repo contains bash scripts that run containerized programs.
 This provides